Application Process Overview

 After deciding on a program and term, click on "Apply Now" on the program page.
 The following components will be part of your online application for approval to study off campus:

-- Unofficial transcript upload.
-You can download a pdf of your unofficial transcript through "Grades" in Colleague Self-Service.
+• Unofficial transcript upload: You can download a pdf of your unofficial transcript through "Grades" in Colleague Self-Service.

-- Conduct Policy.
-You will be asked to confirm you understand the policy.
+• Conduct Policy: You will be asked to confirm you understand the policy.
 Contact OCS if you have any questions.

-- Academic Adviser(s) approval is needed for OCS Proposed Course Plan 2023-2024:
+• Academic Adviser(s) approval is needed for Intended OCS Course Plan 2024-2025:

 Declared major – The form must be signed by your academic adviser after reviewing your OCS proposed course AND a 4-year plan.